-You seldom get full from eating food, thus leading to the conclusion that the food is rapidly digested.
-As well, waste matter from digestion is nearly non-existent, and going to the bathroom is hardly ever necessary.
+- You can consume as much food as you need to in one sitting without getting full or throwing up, thus leading to the conclusion that the food is digested instantaneously.
+Furthermore, waste matter from digestion is almost non-existent, and going to the bathroom is hardly ever necessary.
 This could be due to rapid metabolization, converting most of it into energy and cells for recovery, or it could just be a Bottomless Bladder.

-Salmonella and food contamination are of no concern to your powerful digestive system.
+- Salmonella and food contamination are of no concern to your powerful digestive system.
 Food found in garbage cans or the crumbling walls of ancient castles infested with evil is just as nutritious as a steak ordered straight out of the local diner.
-This is not as rigidly adhered to as other points, as some games may have rotten food found, and a rarer few may actually have the food you carry spoil if not properly prepared or stored.
+This is not as rigidly adhered to as other points, as some games may feature rotten food that can harm you, and a rarer few may actually have the food you carry spoil if not properly prepared or stored.

 open/close all folders